 Certain spinal curvature types may result from damage or disease of the nerves running through the spine’s muscles.
 This type of scoliosis is very rare.

 Advancing age can lead to an abnormal curvature of the spine, primarily due to neurological conditions and physical strain.

 Pain due to scoliosis can be numbing, tightening, or radiating.
 It often occurs in the lower back and causes a reduced range of motion.

 In some scoliosis patients, bowel movements have been affected by the condition.
 Food passage becomes difficult, depending on the nature and area of the spinal curvature.

 Although most scoliosis cases are found in the younger population, low calcium levels in the bone can cause degenerative changes to the vertebrae making the spine susceptible to curvature.

 Any form of sideways curvature of the spine is not normal.
 The spine should be straight from the back.

 With the continuous placement of heavy backpacks on the spine, strain occurs, distorting the spine’s shape.

-Yes, abnormal curvature present in the spine unmanaged can worsen over time.
+Yes, abnormal curvature present in the spine can worsen over time.
 In severe cases, it can lead to breathing problems as it takes up the space required for the expansion of the lungs.
 This is rare.

 Several organs can be affected by scoliosis, depending on the point of curvature.
 Organs affected can include the lungs, heart, gastrointestinal tract, etc.